antoinewaugh/blog/ABI-Ill-learn-about-that-thing-later.md

 This suggested that the size of `std::string` and that of `WorkParams` may differ between the library and executable.

-#### fPIC
+#### -fPIC

 Position independent code was something I'd been exposed to in the past.
 It had been a required flag when compiling static libraries that were going to be used by a shared library.
 Reading into PIC it made sense that if there was expectations/references to memory locations in the shared library that these could not be absolute but needed to be relative.

-After speaking with the library author, however, they were already adding the -fPIC flag to the shared object creation, and adding it to the g++ -o command did not result in any improvements to the output of `DoWork`.
+After speaking with the library author, however, they were already adding the `-fPIC` flag to the shared object creation, and adding it to the g++ -o command did not result in any improvements to the output of `DoWork`.

 #### Different standard library versions